xinwang-cdut/xinwang-cdut.github.io/_news/announcement_2.md

 About the attending experts:

+Prof. <a href="https://www.ig.cas.cz/en/contact/staff/john-jansen/">John Jansen</a>, Institute of Geophysics at Czech Academy of Sciences.

 Prof. <a href="https://dr-joshwest.weebly.com/">A. Joshua West</a>, Department of Earth Sciences at the University of Southern California (USC).

-Prof. <a href="https://blogs.ed.ac.uk/mattal/">Mikaël Attal</a>, School of GeoSciences at the University of Edinburgh.
+Prof. <a href="https://blogs.ed.ac.uk/mattal/">Mikaël Attal</a>, School of GeoSciences at University of Edinburgh.

 Prof. <a href="https://profiles.cardiff.ac.uk/staff/halest">Tristram Hales</a>, School of Earth and Environmental Sciences at Cardiff University.